Rehabilitation of the Pasig River: Rehabilitation and relocation efforts

-This was officially changed during the Joseph Estrada administration when the Metro Manila Development Authority (MMDA) changed the law from 3 m to 10 m.
+This was officially changed during the Joseph Estrada administration when the Metropolitan Manila Development Authority (MMDA) changed the law from 3 m to 10 m.
 This is controversial as the MMDA does not have the authority to change a national law.

 During the administration of Fidel V. Ramos, approximately 5000 families were relocated to the suburbs.
 There are approximately 700,000–750,000 people are being affected by the relocation of illegal settlements along the Pasig River.
 This includes people who are being relocated away from the shores of Laguna de Bay, the Pasig River, and all of its tributaries.
 Around 10,000 illegal settlers will be relocated to Calauan, which is on the southern shore of Laguna de Bay.
 They will be moved into an environmentally friendly housing project.
 Many others are being relocated to Bulacan, Rodriguez, and Cavite.

 The main problem that the government is facing with the relocation is that many of the relocated people move back to Manila into a different shanty town due to the fact that they work in Manila and it is hard to find work in many other places on Luzon.
 Former Makati Mayor Jejomar Binay stated “Aside from livelihood, there should be transportation assistance”.
 He is referring to having some sort of assisted transportation for these urban poor so that they can live in the suburbs and work every day in Manila.

 The illegal squatters who relocated received financial assistance of P24,240.
 Those who have opted to be relocated or who have simply been forced to relocate by the government have been relocated to: